canonical/observability/README.md

 ```

 > [!tip]
 > Integration tests are executed in parallel: each `test_*.py` file is executed on a separate runner.
-This behavior can be disabled via a [flag](https://github.com/canonical/observability/blob/feature/v1/.github/workflows/charm-pull-request.yaml#L28-L33).
+This behavior can be disabled via a [flag](https://github.com/canonical/observability/blob/v1/.github/workflows/charm-pull-request.yaml#L28-L33).
 >
 > The charm is packed before the tests are executed and exposed via the `CHARM_PATH` environment variable.
 Make sure to [use it](https://github.com/canonical/o11y-tester-operator/blob/f9fa9f4014c248c07d664069422a47a18f9befea/tests/integration/conftest.py#L40-L49) in your integration tests to avoid re-packing.

+#### Periodic Workflows

+The following workflows are executed on a schedule:
+- [Update charm libraries](https://github.com/canonical/observability/blob/v1/.github/workflows/charm-update-libs.yaml) checks whether the charm libraries are up-to-date or not: if there is a new major version for a charm library, a GitHub issue is opened; if there's minor version updates, a PR is automatically created and (eventually, when CI passes) auto-merged;
+- [Quality Gates](https://github.com/canonical/observability/blob/v1/.github/workflows/charm-quality-gates.yaml) runs the checks we are using to gate promotions between channel; if those checks are successful, this workflows takes care of the promotions (up to the `candidate` risk).

 ### Rock Workflows